New York judge sets Trump’s sentencing in hush-money case for January 10

 Merchan also denied Trump’s bid to dismiss his conviction on 34 counts of falsifying business records in relation to a hush-money payment made during his 2016 presidential campaign.

-Trump had pushed to have the conviction overturned, in light of his successful bid for re-election in November’s presidential race.
+Trump had pushed to have the conviction overturned, in light of his successful campaign for re-election in November’s presidential race.
 His inauguration ceremony is scheduled for January 20, a mere 10 days after the upcoming hearing.

 “Finding no legal impediment to sentencing and recognizing that Presidential immunity will likely attach once Defendant takes his Oath of Office, it is incumbent upon this Court to set this matter down for the imposition of sentence prior to January 20, 2025,” Judge Merchan wrote.